sujayalaspure/scaler-timer/readme.md

 ### Installation

-- Download the `scaler-timer.crx` from this [Link](https://github.com/alaspuresujay/scaler-timer/releases/tag/V1.0.0)
-- Install into chrome
-- Enjoy :fire:

-📍 You might need to enable `developer mode` in chrome to install the extension.

----
 > **Note**:
->  if you are getting error while installing, please follow below mentioned alternate steps
+>  As the extension is not published on Chrome store.
+You have to follow the developer steps to install it.

-- Download the repo to your computer
+- Download the repo to your computer and unzip it.
 - Open `chrome` and go to `chrome://extensions`
 - Allow `developer mode` (Top Right side)
 - Click on `load unpacked` extension
-- Click on the folder name of the downloaded repo and click on `Load`.
+- Select the folder name of the downloaded repo and click on `Load`.

 ### Contributions are welcome